ihmeuw/pcv-impact/readme.md

    Outputs (in a list):
    * data        - the input data object with six new columns: [outcome]_pred, [outcome]_pred_upper, [outcome]_pred_lower, [outcome]_cf, [outcome]_cf_upper, [outcome]_cf_lower,
+   * outcome  - character. name of the outcome variable
+   * cutpoint - date object containing the time point or points (up to 2) of intervention
    * effect size - a data frame containing the intercept shift associated with intervention, including uncertainty
    * gof         - goodness of fit based on BIC